psharma04/academic-kickstart/content/privacy/index.md

 **2.**   **Definitions**

-**SERVICE** means the https://schoolnotes.xyz website operated by Heimdall Intranet LTD..
+**SERVICE** means the https://schoolnotes.xyz website operated by Heimdall Intranet LTD.

 **PERSONAL DATA** means data about a living individual who can be identified from those data (or from those and other information either in our possession or likely to come into our possession).